Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 According to the [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem), The naive approach of brute-forcing the search will result in $\Theta(2^{n} \cdot 2^{b \cdot (2^{n}-1) / 2^{n}})$ guesses in average (where b is the bit-size of the hash function).

-To narrow down te search, we use [Joux’s multicollision attack](https://cs.uwaterloo.ca/~dstinson/Pyth4.pdf).
+To narrow down the search, we use [Joux’s multicollision attack](https://cs.uwaterloo.ca/~dstinson/Pyth4.pdf).

 The idea is to find $n$ successive collisions in the compression function, each of which requires time $\Theta(2^{b/2})$, resulting in total of $\Theta(n \cdot 2^{b/2})$ .